The WW Homestead Dairy Story

 WW Homestead Dairy is comprised of individuals with varied strenghs and talents with one passion: producing and distributing the ultimate dairy products to the customer.

-The dairy is owned and operated by four individuals with a strong history in the dairy farming industry; Tom Walleser, Tom Weighner, Paul Weighner, and Bruce Snitker.
+The dairy is owned by three individuals with a strong history in the dairy farming industry; Tom Walleser, Tom Weighner, and Paul Weighner.
+Bruce Snitker is the plant manager.

 WW Homestead Dairy is nestled in the town of Waukon, Iowa.
 This community is rich in history and surrounded by fertile farm land.
 Not only does the creamery offer its customers the freshest products with extraordinary flavors but, tours are available and the public is encouraged to watch how products are produced.
 A hallway with large viewing windows allows customers to see the hard work, effort, and quality that goes into making their cream-line milk, ice cream, cheese, and butter.
 Be sure to stop by WW Homestead Dairy the next time you're in the area and sample our hometown goodness.
 If you would like a tour be sure to call ahead.
 We're so convinced you'll love our dairy products that we'll bet the farm on it!

 * * * * * * * * * * *